Okelm/okelm.github.io/content/blog/react-vs-react-native/index.md

 ```

 #### Routing?
-So the most common libs for navigation through an app, allow you to set up routing as you would do it on web.
-Set of screens that you access via navigation to an established route.
+So the most common libs for navigation through an app allow you to set up routing as you would do it on the web, by determining a set of screens that you access via navigation to an established route.
 Yet there is at least one difference,
 check if you can find it:

 ```jsx